-Having skin infections is a pretty standard stage for some pets to have since skin infection can be triggered by many factors like a genetic disease, climate, and allergies, which are inevitable.
+Having skin infections is a standard stage for some pets since skin infections can be triggered by genetic diseases, climate, and allergies, which are inevitable.

-The best way to totally get rid of the infection is actually possible if done right.
-In this article, I will discuss different skin conditions of dogs and cats, what causes them, how to treat them, and the best way to prevent it from happening.
+The best way to get rid of the infection is possible if done right.
+In this article, I will discuss the different skin conditions of dogs and cats, what causes them, how to treat them, and the best way to prevent them from happening.

 What Is The Role Of The Skin?

-The skin is the largest organ of the body, whether it is for humans and most animals like dogs and cats.
-It has many functions like immune protection, thermoregulation, sensory perception, produces vitamin D, and, most of all, it is the main barrier used as a shield for environmental hazards.
+The skin is a large organ, whether for humans or most animals, like dogs and cats.
+There are many functions like immune protection, thermoregulation, and sensory perception.
+Vitamin D production starts in your skin, and, most of all, it is the main barrier used as a shield against environmental hazards.
 And because of that, dermatologic problems are one of the most commonly seen infections by a vet.

-Signs That a Dog or Cat Have Skin Condition
+Signs That a Dog or Cat Has Skin Condition

 - They keep on shaking their head

 - Continuous scratching of their skin/fur due to itching

 - Swollen parts of the skin and sores

 - Their coat becomes dull and greasy, or they begin to start having hair loss